jaseknighter/flora/README.md

 Fine grain controls: All of the controls in the above list with the characters '(fg)' attached to the control names allow for fine grain control using K1+E3.

 *Note*: Tempo scalar offset is a parameter that provides macro control over all active note frequencies.
 It is not yet available from the Water UI screen but can be adjusted from PARAMETERS->EDIT.
 The Tempo Scalar Offset’s default value of 1.5 can also be changed by updating the variable `tempo_scalar_offset_default` in the lib/globals.lua file.

-### Midi in and out
-Midi in and out parameters are set from the PARAMETERS->EDIT menu.
-As of the v3.0-beta, midi-in notes may be sent to Norns to sequence the Bandsaw SuperCollider engine.
-If audio is selected as one of the outputs, midi-in notes will play alongside the Flora sequencer.

-### Flutter and wow
-As of the v3.0-beta, flutter and wow may be set for the Bandsaw SuperCollider engine from the PARAMETERS->EDIT menu.

 ### PSET Sequencer
 As of version `v0.2.0-beta`, a PSET sequencer has been built into Flora.
 This feature allows PSETS saved in the PARAMETERS->PSET menu to be sequenced.
 The sequencer's parameters (accessed from the PARAMETERS->EDIT menu) include: